Omicrxn/Automated-Builds-CI-CD/docs/index.md

 ## Build stage
 We merge the source code and its dependencies to create a working version of our software that we will ultimately deliver to our customers.
 Depending on the programming language we use, compilation may be required or not in this step.
 Cloud-native software is typically deployed with Docker, which is a service that allow us to deliver software packages (called containers) which are isolated between them.
 This allow us to separate our applications from our infrastructure to deliver the product quickly.
 ## Test stage
 During this stage, we execute automated tests to verify the validity of our program and the functionality of our service.
 This stage serves as a protective shield, preventing quickly reproducible errors from affecting consumers.
-It is the developers' duty to write the tests and it is a great practice to do so while we are adding new features to the program.
+It is the developer's duty to write the tests and it is a great practice to do so while we are adding new features to the program.
 ## Deploy stages
 Finally, now that we have a build that has passed all our tests we are ready to deploy the program.
 The software can be deployed to the users in a production state or it can also be deployed internally as an alpha or a beta.
 ![CI/CD Pipeline](Images/ci_cd_pipeline.png)